BeatrisIlieva/softuni-courseworks/python/theory.md

 is_valid -> self.errors -> full_clean -> _clean_fileds
 The `_clean_fileds` checks if we have used `clean_fieldname` and if we have it ut calls it

+`modelform_factory` is a function that helps us to create dynamic forms (for example the form to include certain fields if a user is admin or a regular user)

+`modelformset_factory` is a function that allows us to generate multiple forms.

+`crispy forms` we mainly use to achieve better stilization.